jncc/topmap/web/README.md

 `gem install compass`

-After everything is set up run `gulp clean dist` for building and `grunt serve` for preview.
+After everything is set up run `gulp clean dist` for building and `gulp serve` for preview.